-Research funding institutions shall demand the repayment of the funds which they have granted if these have been wrongfully paid out or if the recipient has not fulfilled his obligations despite having been reminded to do so.

-The right to demand repayment shall expires one year from the time that the donor becomes aware of it, and in any case five years from the time that the right is created.

-Research funding institutions shall use repaid funds for tasks assigned to them by the Confederation.
+- Research funding institutions shall demand the repayment of the funds which they have granted if these have been wrongfully paid out or if the recipient has not fulfilled his obligations despite having been reminded to do so. - The right to demand repayment shall prescribe three years from the time that the donor becomes aware of it, and in any case ten years from the time that the right is created. - 2bis If the recipient has committed a criminal offence through his or her conduct, the right to demand repayment prescribes at the earliest when the right to prosecute the offence prescribes.
+If the right to prosecute is no longer liable to prescription because a first instance criminal judgment has been issued, the right to demand repayment prescribes at the earliest three years after notice of the judgment is given. - Research funding institutions shall use repaid funds for tasks assigned to them by the Confederation.
 They shall provide information on this in their annual reports.

+Inserted by No I of the FA of 25 Sept.
+2020, in force since 15 April 2021 (AS 2021 186; BBI 2020 3681).

+Amended by No 5 of the FA of 15 June 2018 (Revision of the Law on Prescription), in force since 1 Jan.
+2020 (AS 2018 5343; BBI 2014 235).

+Inserted by No 5 of the FA of 15 June 2018 (Revision of the Law on Prescription), in force since 1 Jan.
+2020 (AS 2018 5343; BBI 2014 235).